History of money: Emergence of money

 Aristotle's opinion of the creation of money of exchange as a new thing in society is:

 Trading with foreigners required a form of money which was not tied to the local temple or economy, money that carried its value with it.
 A third, proxy, commodity that would mediate exchanges which could not be settled with direct barter was the solution.
 Which commodity would be used was a matter of agreement between the two parties, but as trade links expanded and the number of parties involved increased the number of acceptable proxies would have decreased.
 Ultimately, one or two commodities were converged on in each trading zone, the most common being gold and silver.

+In the introduction section of Handbook of the History of Money and Currency provides a glimpse into the relationship between grains and precious metals during this emergence of currency: "Grain was used as unit of account to calculate values, measure labor time and land yield, and as means of payment in agricultural and handicraft activities.
+Silver was used as means of payments for taxes and fees and for long-distance trade."
+Stability of this type of currency was enforced by the ruler and backed by temples at that time.
+In essence, to reduce complications and nuisance of trading and bartering, grain and silver were utilized by early civilizations because they were portable, had use, and were divisible.

 This process was independent of the local monetary system so in some cases societies may have used money of exchange before developing a local money of account.
 In societies where foreign trade was rare money of exchange may have appeared much later than money of account.

 In early Mesopotamia copper was used in trade for a while but was soon superseded by silver.
 The temple (which financed and controlled most foreign trade) fixed exchange rates between barley and silver, and other important commodities, which enabled payment using any of them.
-It also enabled the extensive use of accounting in managing the whole economy, which led to the development of writing and thus the beginning of history.
+It also enabled the extensive use of accounting in managing the whole economy, which led to the development of writing and thus the beginning of recorded history.